jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

 ## [8.1](#81-understand-and-integrate-security-in-the-software-development-life-cycle-sdlc-osg-10-chpt-20) Understand and integrate security in the Software Development Life Cycle (SDLC) (OSG-10 Chpt 20)

 - 8.1.1 Development methodologies (e.g., Agile, Waterfall, DevOps, DevSecOps, Scaled Agile Framework)
-  - **Agile methodology**: a project management approach to development that involves breaking the project into phases and emphasizes continuous collaboration and improvement; teams follow a cycle of planning, executing, and evaluating; focus is on iterative development and frequent feedback, collab between small self-organizing cross-functional teams; in a very simplified sense, you can say agile is waterfall done in sprints
+  - **Agile methodology**: a project management approach to development that involves breaking the project into phases and emphasizes continuous collaboration and improvement; teams follow a cycle of planning, executing, and evaluating; focus is on iterative development and frequent feedback, collab between small self-organizing cross-functional teams
     - Agile development emphasizes:
       - the delivery of working software in short iterations, helping to get the software to market faster
       - reduced risk by frequently testing and providing feedback, helping to identify and resolve issues earlier in the development process